sudhi345/SenShoot/README.md

 # SenShoot
+This project is sponsered by [Appiko](appiko.org)
-A device to trigger cellphone camera
+A device to Sense and trigger cellphone camera